-During 2006, Northwest Pipeline and Transco each filed general rate cases with the FERC for increases in rates due to higher costs in recent years.
+During 2006, Northwest Pipeline and Transco each filed general rate cases with the FERC for increases in rates.
 The new rates are effective, subject to refund, on January 1, 2007, for Northwest Pipeline and on March 1, 2007, for Transco.
-We expect the new rates to result in significantly higher revenues.
+We expect the new rates to result in significantly higher revenues

 On March 30, 2007, the FERC approved the stipulation and settlement agreement with respect to the pending rate case for Northwest Pipeline.
-The settlement establishes an increase in general system firm transportation rates on Northwest Pipeline's system from \$0.30760 to \$0.40984 per Dth (dekatherm), effective January 1, 2007
+The settlement establishes an increase in general system firm transportation rates on Northwest Pipeline's system from \$0.30760 to \$0.40984 per Dth (dekatherm), effective January 1, 2007.